2016 USRA Hobby Stock Rules

 4.10 The front inner wheel wells may be removed, but not the rear wheel wells (plastic in outer half).

 4.11 Hood and trunk lid must be pinned, not bolted.
-Hood and unaltered trunk are mandatory and both must be OE.
+Hoods and trunk lids are mandatory and both must be OE.

 4.12 Front and rear bumpers are mandatory.
 Sharp edges are not allowed.
 Tubular front and rear bumpers are permitted, maximum two (2) inch by ninety-five thousandths (0.095) inch and must be bent to fit with rounded ends and must be covered by molded plastic nosepiece and/or tailpiece.
 Bumpers must be mounted frame-end to frame-end.
+Center of bumper must be between sixteen (16) and twenty (24) inches and no part of the bumper may be lower than twelve (12) inches from the ground.
 Bumpers must be hollow (cannot be filled or solid).
 Bumpers must be in stock location.
 Front and rear bumpers must be capped to the fender, the width of the bumper.
 Reinforced bumpers are not allowed.

 4.13 Bodies with excessive damage (as determined by an official) will not be allowed to compete.

-4.14 Trunk floor must be removed above rear-end to the point where trunk floor drops down.
+4.14 OEM floor may be repaired or replaced with .049 inch steel but must remain OEM dimensions.
+Trunk floor must be removed above rear-end to the point where trunk floor drops down.
 Trunk floor must remain under fuel cell.
 Trunk floor may be replaced under the fuel cell with .049-inch steel but must remain above frame rails.
+Firewalls must remain OEM and in OEM location.

 4.15.1 All racecars must be numbered with large legible numbers on both sides, on top and on the nose and real panels.
 Numbers on the sides of the racecar should be in contrasting color from the body and be at least four (4) inches thick and at least eighteen (18) inches high.
 Top numbers should be at least four (4) inches thick and twenty-four (24) inches high.